Central Basketball Association

-The Central Basketball Association (CBA) is a semi-professional men's basketball league that began play in the spring of 2013.
-The league schedule typically begins in March and ends in May.
+The Central Basketball Association (CBA) was a semi-professional men's basketball league that began play in the spring of 2013.
+The league schedule typically began in March and ended in May.

 History

 The four charter members are Bowling Green Hornets, Middle Tennessee Storm, River City Panthers, St. Louis Hawks (all formerly of the Central Basketball League).

 Three teams (Chattanooga Rail Runners, Fort Wayne Flite and Memphis Soul Kings) were added for the 2014 season.
 After the second CBA season St. Louis Hawks ceased operations.
 An original member of the league, St. Louis went 10-7 over two regular seasons, capturing the first-ever CBA championship.

 For 2015, CBA added three expansion teams: Indianapolis Briks, Mississippi Eagles and Springfield Sentinels.

 After the 2015 season Memphis Soul Kings ceased operations.
 Chattanooga Rail Runners relocated to Memphis.
 Expansion teams Columbus Condors and Indianapolis Blaze were added for the 2016 season.